yguillemot/RaQt_maker/README.md

 5.1 - Initialize ColorlessList.output

+The file WhiteList.input is mandatory.
+This file may be empty but it must exist.

 Execute the following command:
 `raku RaQt_maker.raku --strict api_description.txt`

+All the possible methods which may be added to WhiteList.input are now listed in ColorlessList.output.

 5.2 - Select the methods which should be generated